 journey.
 You will also study for a postgraduate diploma at university and a professional qualification to reflect your chosen specialism and skills.

 - General management

 - Finance management

 - Health Analysis management (not available in the east of England)

 - Policy and Strategy (not available in the east of England)

-The outstanding results achieved by the NHS graduates highlight the Graduate Scheme’s high-quality learning, and recognises their ability and commitment.
+The outstanding results achieved by the NHS graduates highlight the Graduate Scheme’s high-quality learning and recognises their ability and commitment.
 The Graduate Scheme is open to both current NHS staff and those considering joining us.
-Whatever your background, you must share our commitment to creating a world-class healthcare service.
+Whatever your background, you must share our commitment to creating a world-class health and social care service.

 For further information please contact [email protected]